priyamehta01/SP500-Forecasting-Using-Financial-And-News-Data/README.md

 a detailed description of our proposed systems, experiments conducted, and analyze the results as well.
-Our stacking based ensemble model which was created using support vector machine achieved an f1-score of 57% on the testing data
+Our stacking based ensemble model which was created using support vector machine achieved an f1-score of 57% on the testing data.